kishooore/rustbook/README.md

 }
 ```

-### Borrowing & References:
+### Borrowing & References

-Instead of transferring the ownership, Rust allows borrowing by using references (&).
+Instead of transferring the ownership, Rust allows borrowing
+by using references (&).

 Rules of Borrowing:

 1. You can have multiple immutable (&T) references.
 2. You can have only one mutable (&mut T) reference any any time.
 3. References must always be valid.

 Example-3: immutable borrowing: